-If you have any form of kidney disease, a renal dietitian can help you with the following:
+If you have any form of kidney disease plus other health concerns, a renal dietitian can personalize a lifestyle plan to help you with the following:

 People often focus on cutting calories and getting more exercise when trying to lose weight.
 However, the quality of their meals is equally important.
 Renal dietitians are nutrition experts and can suggest ways to increase protein intake while staying within calorie limits.
-They can also provide tips on portion control and how to make healthy choices when dining out.
+They can also provide tips on portion control and making healthy choices when dining out.

 Renal dietitians are specialized nutrition professionals who educate and counsel about healthy eating habits and lifestyle choices.
-By working with a renal dietitian, patients can be sure they follow a diet designed to promote overall health and wellbeing.
+By working with a renal nutritionist, patients can be sure they follow a diet designed to promote overall health and well-being.